krishnamurti5/Alliance-Demo/README.md

 # Alliance-Demo
-This is the alliance university demo repository that will provide the information of all the changes and related to the rules.
+This is the alliance university demo repository that will provide all information about changes in rules and regulation about university.
 Author - KRISHNAMURTI (GENERAL A - 2021BCSE07AED092)